jdthegenomicdatascientist/jdthegenomicdatascientist/README.md

-- 👋 Hi, I’m @jdthedatascientist
+- 👋 Hi, I’m @jdthegenomicdatascientist
 - 👀 I’m interested in data science at its applications in genomics
 - 🌱 I’m currently learning python & brushing up on biology
 - 💞️ I’m looking to collaborate on ...